List of Nintendo development teams: Nintendo Cube

-Nintendo Cube Co., Ltd. (エヌディーキューブ株式会社 NintendōKyūbu Kabushiki Gaisha), formerly NDcube, is a Nintendo subsidiary and Japanese video game developer based in Japan with offices in Tokyo and Sapporo.
+Nintendo Cube Co., Ltd. (ニンテンドーキューブ株式会社 NintendōKyūbu Kabushiki Gaisha), formerly NDcube, is a Nintendo subsidiary and Japanese video game developer based in Japan with offices in Tokyo and Sapporo.
 The company was founded on 1 March 2000, through a joint venture between Nintendo and advertising firm Dentsu, hence the Nd in the name.
 In 2010, Nintendo decided to buy out 96% of the shares, with ad partner Dentsu stepping aside.
-Since Nintendo Cube was founded, they have kept a low profile, working on various Japanese GameCube and Game Boy Advance titles.
-Two notable games that have reached western shores are F-Zero: Maximum Velocity and Tube Slider.
-As seen in the credits for Mario Party 9, Nintendo Cube indeed houses many ex-Hudson Soft employees, some vary between folks who have focused primarily on many other entries in the Mario Party series.
+Since Nintendo Cube was founded, they have worked on various Japanese GameCube and Game Boy Advance titles.
+Two notable games that have gained popularity in western markets are F-Zero: Maximum Velocity and Tube Slider.
+As seen in the credits for Mario Party 9, Nintendo Cube houses many ex-Hudson Soft employees, some vary between folks who have focused primarily on many other entries in the Mario Party series.

 The company is currently best known for the Wii Party series and for taking over the Mario Party series, after Hudson Soft was absorbed into Konami.